Welcome to the FAQ section for the WFTGA Convention 2026 in Fukuoka, Japan!

 unlimited 🙂

-yes shure. you can book the convention package without booking a Hotel
+Yes, of course!
+Simply book the convention package without booking a Hotel.

-yes. please write us an email to convention2026@wftga.org
+Yes, just write us an email at convention2026@wftga.org

-No, it’s not possible.
-Pre and post tours can only be booked after complition of the main programme convention registration
+No, this isn’t possible.
+Pre and post tours can only be booked after you’ve completed the registration for the Main Convention.

 Expect cool, mild winter temperatures: